High Five Poker

 - When the dealer does not qualify, your Ante bet will be paid out at even money, while your Play bet will be returned as a push.

 - When the dealer does qualify, but their hand outranks yours, you’ll lose both your Ante bet and Play bet to the house.

-- When the dealer does qualify, but their hand ties your hand exactly, both of your bets will be returned as a push.
+- When the dealer does qualify, but their hand ties your hand exactly, both of your bets are returned as a push.